marcduiker/azure-functions-university/lessons/blob.md

 ### Steps

 1. In VSCode Create a new HTTP Trigger Function App with the following settings:
-   1. Location: _AzureFunctions.Blob_
+   1. Location: *AzureFunctions.Blob*
-   2. Language: _C#_
+   2. Language: *C#*
-   3. Template: _HttpTrigger_
+   3. Template: *HttpTrigger*
-   4. Function name: _StorePlayerWithStringBlobOutput_
+   4. Function name: *StorePlayerWithStringBlobOutput*
-   5. Namespace: _AzureFunctionsUniversity.Demo_
+   5. Namespace: *AzureFunctionsUniversity.Demo*
-   6. AccessRights: _Function_
+   6. AccessRights: *Function*
-2. Once the Function App is generated add a reference to the `Microsoft.Azure.WebJobs.Extensions.Storage` NuGet package to the project.
+2. Once the Function App is generated, add a reference to the `Microsoft.Azure.WebJobs.Extensions.Storage` NuGet package to the project.
 This allows us to use bindings for Blobs, Tables and Queues.

    > 📝 **Tip** - One way to easily do this is to use the _NuGet Package Manager_ VSCode extension:
    > 1. Run `NuGet Package Manager: Add new Package` in the Command Palette (CTRL+SHIFT+P).